davidsday/go-tdd/README.txt

 shouldn't be counted.
 Just don't be surprised at counts that differ slightly from your counts, if you use subtests.

-goTestParser is designed to work alongside of vim-go, since, really, vim-go is my most important golang development tool.
+go-tdd is designed to work alongside of vim-go, since, really, vim-go is my most important golang development tool.

 It does not interfere with vim-go in anyway that I am aware of.
 In my setup, I have replaced vim-go's <Leader>t (<ESC>:GoTest<CR) with
-<LocalLeader>t to activate goTestParser.
+<LocalLeader>t to activate go-tdd.
 If I desire to use vim-go's
 :GoTest command, I call it just like that.

 The second benefit from above was a "marginally better go test